computational-imaging/opticalCNN/README.md

 Under preparation...

+Our code was run with Python 3.5.5 and Tensorflow 1.9.0 on a

 # Paper

 Title: Hybrid optical-electronic convolutional neural networks with optimized diffractive optics for image classification

-Authors: Julie Chang*, Vincent Sitzmann, Xiong Dun, Wolfgang Heidrich, and Gordon Wetzstein* *Correspondence to: {jchang10, gordon.wetzstein}@stanford.edu
+Authors: Julie Chang*, Vincent Sitzmann, Xiong Dun, Wolfgang Heidrich, and Gordon Wetzstein*

+*Correspondence to: {jchang10, gordon.wetzstein}@stanford.edu

 Link to our paper